Oregon Legislative Assembly: Sessions

 A legislative resolution referred to voters in the November 2010 general election amended the state's constitution and changed the schedule of regular sessions from bi-annual to annual.
 Senate Joint Resolution 41 was voted on as state Ballot Measure 71, which passed statewide by a margin of more than 2 to 1.

 With limited exceptions, the constitutional changes enacted through Measure 71 limit the length of legislative sessions beginning in odd-numbered years to 160 calendar days, and sessions beginning in even-numbered years to 35 calendar days.
 The changes took effect with the 2011 session.

 The first 35 regular sessions (i.e. until 1929) lasted 50 days or less.
 Since 1949 no annual session was shorter than 100 days.
 The longest session was the 72nd regular session, at 227 days, ending August 27, 2003.
 More recent sessions ended in June or July.

 The Governor of Oregon was the only person who could call the assembly into special sessions until 1976, when voters approved a constitutional amendment allowing the legislature to call itself into session.
 In either case, special sessions are permitted only "in the event of an emergency."
 Voters narrowly defeated a constitutional amendment in 1990 that would have established annual sessions.

 In 1982 a special session lasted 37 days, and the governor called the assembly into special session five times in 2002, for a total of 52 days.
 The 2006 special session was the shortest in Oregon's history: five pieces of legislation were passed in only six hours.
 The legislative body may also call itself into special session "in the event of an emergency," although it has never done so.

 The legislature's regular sessions were every two years until 2009.
 The legislative session in 2010 that referred Measure 71 to voters was a special session approved during the 2009 session by a majority of legislators, who were hoping to eventually win approval of a change to regular annual sessions.
 The push for annual sessions dates back to at least 1981, when a poll of legislators found that two-thirds favored a shift to annual sessions.

+Quorum

+The Constitution of Oregon requires 3/5s vote in both houses in order to pass new taxes or increase existing ones.
+In addition, two-thirds of senators are required to form a quorum.
+Oregon Ballot Measure 113 was passed in 2022 to disqualify senators with ten unexcused absences from serving in the legislature following their current term, largely in response to a series of walkouts by Republican senators.